 You can volunteer for a single day or the whole run.
 You wear your own costume or borrow one of ours.
 You can work your 4 hours and spend the rest of the day exploring the grounds or you hang around the cottage all day.”

-Currently, 2020 is planned to be the last season at the current site, so if you’ve ever wanted to be part of the fun, now is the time!!!!
+Minnesota is never quite sure when we’ll see the end of the Minnesota Renaissance Festival on its current grounds, so if you’ve ever wanted to be part of the fun, now is the time!!!!

-If you are interested in volunteering for the 2019 season, please email firstname.lastname@example.org for additional information and to let us know which days you would like to attend.
+If you are interested in volunteering, please email email@example.com for additional information and to let us know which days you would like to attend.
 We would prefer that you contact us no later than the Tuesday before the weekend that you intend to come out, particularly if it is your first visit.